dabhi365/forager/README.md

 # Video RAG Processing

 This repository serves as the pipeline for my video ingestion, transcription, and chunking for personal favorite podcasts and lectures.
+Intended to be added to my [OpenRAG](https://github.com/linagora/openrag) knowledge.
 Videos are great the first watch but referencing them later is a chore.

 ## What it does